Lightning Talks

 The LC design intentionally operationalises all nine indicators of Museus’s (2014) Culturally Engaging Campus Environments (CECE) model.
 Five indicators address cultural relevance: cultural familiarity, supported through opportunities for students to connect with staff, alumni and peers who share similar backgrounds; culturally relevant knowledge, enacted through student led support sessions; cultural community service, reflected in student mentoring and contributions to incoming cohorts; meaningful cross-cultural engagement, fostered through reciprocal peer-led language and culture learning between home and international students; and cultural validation, embedded in multilingual appreciation and academic-English scaffolding.
 The remaining indicators concern responsiveness to diverse students’ needs: collectivist cultural orientations, expressed through community and belonging building; humanised educational environments, developed via consistent tutor presence and relationship-building; proactive philosophies, realised through stage-based engagement and barrier-breaking access, and holistic support, embedded through the student-centred approach that actively equips learners to navigate complex institutional support structures while keeping their academic progress and personal development at the core.

 Evidence is drawn from weekly micro-surveys and annual questionnaires, which indicate consistently positive feedback regarding belonging, confidence in navigating support, understanding expectation and achieving academic success.
 This findings align with emerging evidence that well-designed learning communities can improve international students’ academic satisfaction, social integration, and outcomes (Gokpinar-Shelton & Pike, 2022).
+Designed for direct-entry students from China, the LC is adaptable for diverse cohorts; grounded in CECE and co‑creation, its activities can be tailored to varied educational backgrounds.
 The session therefore not only showcases a practice-based model but also contributes to current debates on culturally-responsive advising in a time of structural change in UK HE.

 The session will offer an overview of the LC rationale and CECE grounding, a practical guidance of the weekly LC architecture and examples of high-impact practices.